Headaches vs. Migraines and How to Get Relief

 A “headache” is kind of the catch-all term that we use for any kind of head-related pain.
 Technically, a headache is a nonspecific diagnosis, and most often refers to a tension headache, which we all have experienced at one time or another.
 According to the National Institute of Health, headaches are the most commonly reported form of pain.
 It is estimated that nearly everyone has experienced headaches at some point in their life, and over 50% of us have experienced a headache in this past year.

 Migraines are not just really bad headaches; they are actually much more complicated and tend to be much more severe than a headache.
-Some people put them in the same category of severity as being quadriplegic.
+Some people put them in a similar category of severity to being quadriplegic.
 While a migraine is typically a type of intense headache, it can also be a chronic neurological disease, and is now believed to have similar underlying causes including high levels of inflammation, increased stress, and changes in the levels of important neurotransmitters including serotonin.

 Top 13 things that you don’t want to say to people with migraines